 General, Department of State Development; Deputy Director General, Department of the Premier and Cabinet; Coordinator of Energy; and Executive Director (Economics), Department of Treasury.
 Anne is currently Adjunct Professor of Economics at the University

-of Western Australia, a board member of the Western Australian Symphony Orchestra and UWA Business School, and a member of Chief Executive Women.
+of Western Australia, a board member of the Australia Energy Market Operator, the Western Australian Symphony Orchestra and UWA Business School, and a member of Chief Executive Women.

 Professor John Yovich, AM

 John Yovich was appointed to the Board in July 2018.
 John has extensive chief executive and director experience.
 John is Managing Director of the Western Australian Turf Club and a Council member of the Royal Institution of Australia.
 He was Vice Chancellor and President of Murdoch University from 2002-11 and prior to this was Executive Dean of Murdoch University’s Division of Veterinary and Biomedical Sciences.
 His previous Board roles include the National Rural Industries Research and Development Corporation, Deputy Chair of the Western Australian Totalisator Agency, the Racecourse Development Trust WA, Racing and Wagering Western Australia, the Australian Science Media Centre, the Australian-American Fulbright Commission (AAFC), IDP Education Australia and the Business-Industry-Higher Education Collaboration Council.
 John was awarded a Centenary Medal in 2001 for service through veterinary science and university administration and Member of Order of Australia in 2006 for service to tertiary education, veterinary science and the community.
 John has international specialist veterinary qualifications.

 Chief Executive Officer